Landing performance: Runway slope

 An up-slope runway will allow an aircraft to land in a shorter distance.
 A down-slope runway will require a greater landing distance.
-It will take longer for the aeroplane to touch down from 50 ft above the runway threshold, as the runway is falling away beneath the aeroplane.
+It will take longer for the aircraft to touch down from 50 ft above the runway threshold, as the runway is falling away beneath the aircraft.
 Braking while going downhill is not as effective as on a level or up-slope runway.

 Flap settings

 Wing flaps are hinged surfaces on the trailing edge of the wings of a fixed-wing aircraft.
 High flap settings help an aircraft to increase the aerodynamic drag and reduce the stalling speed so that the aircraft can fly at low speeds safely.
 Flaps also lower the nose of the aircraft and give the pilots a better view of the ground ahead while landing.